BruceEckel/PolymorphismUnbound/README.md

 ## Changing Our Thinking About Polymorphism

-- It's about functions with different parameter types (Decouple from inheritance)
+- It's about one type representing multiple types (Decouple from inheritance)
 - What problem are we solving by creating a polymorphic function?
-- What mechanism are we using (ad hoc, parameterized, inheritance, sum types)?
+- What mechanism are we using (ad hoc, parameterized, inheritance, enum types, sum types)?
 - How are the different parameters distinguished within the function?
 - When is it helping vs simply adding complication?
 - Revisit inheritance polymorphism from a function perspective